 Banana spiders are known for their large and super strong webs.
 They’re common in the United States and prefer to live in warm regions.
 You’ll find them starting in North Carolina and sweeping west to Texas and California.

-These yellow- to orange-colored insects have many unique attributes to appreciate.
+These yellow- to orange-colored arachnids have many unique attributes to appreciate.
 Just don’t appreciate them too closely — banana spiders can bite if severely provoked.

 Keep reading to find out more, including if you should be worried about a banana spider bite.